Ben Youssef Madrasa: Layout

 The madrasa's floor plan occupies a nearly square space measuring approximately 40 by 43 meters.
-The building is entered from a single street entrance, from which a narrow corridor leads to a vestibule chamber, which in turn gives access to the central courtyard.
+The building is entered from a single street entrance, in front of which is a square vault sculpted with muqarnas.
+From the doorway, a narrow corridor leads to a vestibule chamber that gives access on one side to the central courtyard.
 This process of entry, like in many Islamic buildings, is carefully designed to inspire revelation and astonishment in an unexpected opening of space into the main courtyard.
 The layout of the building centers around the main courtyard, which is surrounded by east and west galleries and student dormitories on the upper and lower levels.
 Like many Islamic buildings, the courtyard is itself centered around a large shallow reflective pool, measuring approximately 3 by 7 meters.
 At the southeastern end of the courtyard is another large chamber which served as a prayer hall, equipped with a mihrab (niche symbolizing the direction of prayer) featuring especially rich stucco decoration.

 As in classic Marinid madrasas constructed during the century, the layout of the Ben Youssef madrasa contains student dormitory cells clustered around the first and second levels of the central courtyard.
 The madrasa's vestibule chamber gives access to two secondary corridors that circulate around the courtyard to give access to the dormitories on the ground floor, while two stairways from the vestibule give access to similar corridors on the second level.
 The dorm rooms are additionally arranged around a series of six small courtyards (three in the northeast wing, three in the southwest wing) which open on both levels from these corridors.
 Together, the madrasa consisted of 130 student rooms and housed up to 800 students; making it the largest madrasa in Morocco.

 On the ground floor, the eastern corridor from the vestibule also gives access to an ablutions chamber in the northeastern corner of the building.
 The chamber has a square floor plan with four marble columns upholding four arches below a central cupola of muqarnas (similar to the one in front of the madrasa's entrance).
 The middle of the chamber is occupied by a square water basin, while a series of latrine rooms are accessible around the chamber's perimeter.
 Notably, it was also in this chamber that an 11th-century marble basin from Cordoba was first noted by Jean Gallotti (a historical arts inspector working for the French Protectorate) in 1921.
-The basin was removed for study and is now housed at the Dar Si Said Museum.